The Mandalorian on Disney Plus: Forget the dark side, this is the wild side of Star Wars

 Organ trafficking, space toilets and Werner Herzog's filthy Stormtroopers.
-The Mandalorian, the first live-action Star Wars episodic TV show, is streaming on Disney Plus now, and it presents a side of the galaxy far, far away we've only glimpsed in the movies: the criminal underworld.
+The Mandalorian, the first live-action Star Wars episodic TV show, started streaming on Disney Plus Tuesday, and it presents a side of the galaxy far, far away we've only glimpsed in the movies: the criminal underworld.

-The premiere episode, available to stream now, introduces us to the titular bounty hunter as he seeks out his prey at a remote cantina on an icy world.
+The premiere episode introduces us to the titular bounty hunter as he seeks out his prey at a remote cantina on an icy world.
 Playing the taciturn manhunter, Pedro Pascal has wisely learned to wear a helmet since his Game of Thrones days, but violence is never far away as the Mandalorian coolly dispatches some space scum.

 Here are my immediate spoiler-free thoughts on the first episode, which is the live-action directing debut for Clone Wars and Rebels creator Dave Filoni.